-Dr. Anna H. Chacon, board-certified dermatologist who serves on the advisory board for Smart Style Today, recommends a Spain skincare line called Sesderma, stating its products are backed by substantial dermatology research.
+Dr. Anna H. Chacon, a board-certified dermatologist who serves on the advisory board for Smart Style Today, recommends a Spain skincare line called Sesderma, stating its products are backed by substantial dermatology research.
 The Azelac Ru Facial Cleanser contains 10% azelaic acid and can be used 1-2 times per day to control hyperpigmentation and even out skin tone.

 Dr. Dendy Engelman, a board-certified dermatologic surgeon at Shafer Clinic, recommends Glo Skin’s Beauty Brightening Serum for addressing uneven skin tone and dark spots.
 The formula contains a unique blend of three key ingredients: alpha-arbutin, lactic acid, and azelaic acid, which work together to exfoliate dead skin cells, re-texturize, and brighten your skin.
 And unlike many other skincare products designed to target hyperpigmentation, this serum is hydroquinone-free.

-Epionce Lytic TX comes in four different strengths and combines azelaic acid with the well-known exfoliant, salicylic acid.
+Epionce Lytic Tx comes in four different strengths and combines azelaic acid with the well-known exfoliant salicylic acid.
 The formula is perfect for normal-combination skin, and it is clinically proven to reduce redness and smooth skin texture when combined with other Epionce facial products.
-Sydney Givens, a board-certified PA-C and founder of Skincare by Sydney, recommends adding the 10% strength to your anti-aging skincare routine.
+Sydney Givens, a board-certified PA-C and founder of Skincare by Sydney recommends adding the 10% strength to your anti-aging skincare routine.

-In addition to azelaic acid, Vitamin C is another powerful skincare ingredient that helps fight hyperpigmentation.
-Check out the skin benefits of Vitamin C, along with our favorite Vitamin C products.
+In addition to azelaic acid, vitamin C is another powerful skincare ingredient that helps fight hyperpigmentation.
+Check out the skin benefits of vitamin C, along with our favorite vitamin C products.